student-kshitish/spider-web-slm/README.md

 Within a single sentence the model shows solid syntactic and lexical associations — the right grammatical slot is filled, frequent collocations are predicted confidently, and surface patterns like dialogue punctuation are well-learned.

-Capabilities requiring **cross-sentence binding** — coreference, attribute recall, numeric state tracking, relational reasoning — are out of range.
+Capabilities requiring **cross-sentence binding** — coreference, attribute recall, numeric state tracking, relational reasoning — were out of range in the base model.
 We initially attributed this to model scale and corpus.
-A focused investigation (next section) overturned that: the failure is **architectural**, not a matter of scale or training budget.
-From a language-competent baseline, with dependency-rich data, the binding wall persists, and probes localize the cause to a missing primitive the architecture cannot supply.
+A focused investigation (next section) overturned that: the failure is **architectural**, not a matter of scale or training budget — probes localize it to a missing primitive (a content-agnostic, identity-preserving copy) the averaging substrate could not supply.
+That investigation then **supplied the primitive**: a pointer/copy readout, integrated with the language model, recovers generalizing binding (89% top-5 emit on entities never bound in training) **while keeping CE healthy (3.6)** — the substrate now binds *and* models language at once.

 ---